 Play and Exercise

-Hedgehogs can become obese quite easily, so one important aspect of taking caring for a pet hedgehog is ensuring that he gets the proper amount of exercise and play.
+Hedgehogs can become obese quite easily, so one important aspect of taking care for a pet hedgehog is ensuring that he gets the proper amount of exercise and play.

-You should take your hedgehog out of his cage for about a half hour or more per day to allow him to socialize, relax with you, or get some extra exercise.
+Lastly, you should take them out of the cage for about a half hour or more per day to allow him to socialize, relax with you, or get some extra exercise.

 Hedgehog Care for Different Personality Types

-As you become more comfortable with caring for a pet hedgehog, you will begin to become familiar with your hedgehog’s personality and temperament.
+As you become more comfortable with caring for a pet hedgehog, you will begin to become familiar with your their personality and temperament.